Generate summary with AI

 Specifications (NETGEAR Orbi 970 Series) | Price: $2299.99 for the 3-pack Standard: Wifi 7 Wifi speed: Up to 27Gbps Coverage: Up to 10,000 sq. ft. and supports up to 200 devices Security: 802.11i, 128-bit AES encryption with PSK Warranty: 90-day complimentary technical support Cloud management: Through the Orbi app |

 Synology RT6600 is a mesh wifi router designed to deliver high-speed, reliable performance with tri-band connectivity.
-It is one of the most secure routers with features, like user and network profiles, real-time monitoring and alerting on threats, automatic reports, and remote access through Synology DDNS.
+It’s one of the most secure wifi routers with features like user and network profiles, real-time monitoring and alerting on threats, automatic reports, and remote access through Synology DDNS.

 You can create up to five networks and 15 wifi SSIDs for distributing devices according to their roles.
 In addition, one feature that is useful for enterprises is VLAN tagging, which allows the RT6600ax to integrate with existing networks.